gigazin/gbank-app/README.md

 Dúvidas e/ou erros, contate o desenvolvedor do aplicativo:
 E-mail: gigazin@hotmail.com
-GitHub: @gigazin | github.com/gigazin
+GitHub: @gigazin | github.com/gigazin </p>

-## EN-US
+<h2> EN-US </h2>

-This is a testing version of the app and is not completely finished, missing some things that were not implemented yet.
+<p> This is a testing version of the app and is not completely finished, missing some things that were not implemented yet.
 Click the About button at the top-left corner of the login screen for more information.
 By the way, it's pending translation as everything is currently written in Brazilian-Portuguese.

 How to use the app: